A Better Start – national evaluation update webinar

 More information about the evaluation and its objectives can be found here.

+You can watch a recording of the proceedings below.
 Practitioners, policy-makers and others working in the Early Years sector will find this session of interest, to understand the outcomes of the ABS programme and how the ways of working across ABS can influence outcomes.

 For those with an interest in large-scale, complex evaluations, this webinar will illuminate the methods used in the project, explore the challenges encountered in data collection and the ways of mitigating such challenges.

-Dr Andi Fugard is Deputy Director of NatCen’s Centre for Evaluation.
+Dr Andi Fugard is Co-Director of NatCen’s Centre for Evaluation.
 They have over a decade of experience designing and delivering a wide variety of evaluations, including pilots, embedding outcomes monitoring in routine practice, cluster randomised controlled trials, and quasi-experimental evaluations, primarily in mental health and education.
 They have also conducted research on the psychology of reasoning under uncertainty, and methodology research, including developing a novel quantitative approach for choosing a sample size for qualitative studies.
 They are passionate about using social science and causal inference to improve people’s lives.
 Andi is a member of the UK government Evaluation and Trial Advice Panel, which advises civil servants and What Works Centres.

 Janet BoddyProfessor University of SussexJanet's research is concerned with family lives and with services for children and families, in the UK and internationally.
 She also has a long-standing interest in methodology, particularly in relation to complex evaluation, qualitative, longitudinal and narrative approaches, cross-national research, and research ethics and governance.